marioZYN/Software-Engineering-2/RASD/RASD.md

 (3)User reserves an available car
 **Name**: User reserves an available car
 **Actor**: User
-**Entry condition**: The user successfully login with his/her e_mail address and password
+**Entry condition**: The user successfully login with his/her email address and password
 **Flow of events**:

 * The user clicks on the "From current address" button or sets the "From specified address" box to the desired value.